Smart Growth Program & GrantA

 - Donations to other organizations unless there is significant REALTOR® activity associated with the collaborative effort.

 Level 1 Smart Growth Action Grants can be used to host the Smart Growth for the 21st Century Class or other educational activity such as a speaker who can address specific growth issues impacting your community.
 Level 1 applications are accepted anytime from January 1 through October 15 with decisions announced approximately one week later.
-Grant funds are eligible for up to $1,500.
-A maximum of two Level 1 grants are awarded per year per association.
+Grant funds are eligible for up to $1,125.
+A maximum of one Level 1 grants are awarded per year per association.

 - Expected Financial Participation by Applicant: As needed to meet all additional costs either by admission fee or association contribution.